open-telemetry/opentelemetry.io/content/en/docs/erlang/getting-started.md

 {{< /tab >}}

 {{< tab >}}
-$ mix new otel_getting_started
+$ mix new --sup otel_getting_started
 {{< /tab >}}

 {{< /tabs >}}

-Then, in the project you just created add both `opentelemetry_api` and `opentelemetry` as dependencies.
+Then, in the project you just created, add both `opentelemetry_api` and `opentelemetry` as dependencies.
 We add both because this is a project we will run as a Release and export spans from.